-By far the easiest way to apply to graduate school is to fill out our online application.
+Should you be interested in one of our programs, please fill out our online application.
 Your information will be saved as you complete each page.
 Applicants for graduate special student status should also use this form and complete the section that pertains to Graduate Special Students.